 Low risk procedures:

-Management of Anticoagulants & Antiplatelet Agents Pre and Post Endoscopy: Power point presentation given by Thomas Savides, MD
+Management of Anticoagulants & Antiplatelet Agents Pre and Post Endoscopy, presentation by Thomas Savides, MD

 ASGE Standards of Practice Committee.
 Management of antithrombotic agents for endoscopic procedures.
 Gastrointest Endosc 2009; 70:1061-1070.